WordPress is a powerful CMS. More than 800 million sites across the world use the platform.

 Based on which type of header is used, it ranks the tag’s significance on the page.
 The size of the text will change based on this as well.
 For example, H1 tags are the biggest and most important, while an H6 tag is smaller and less important.

-If you’re not familiar with how these work, just review my guide on how to use heading tags to get more search engine traffic.
-I also wrote a guide on how to craft meta tags for SEO and CTR.
+If you’re not familiar with how these work, just review our guide on how to craft meta tags for SEO and CTR.

 Both of these are valuable resources for your WordPress SEO strategy.